3 min read

 Traditionally, First Nations people had neither a Christian name nor a surname - they had hereditary names, spirit names, family names, clan names, animal names and or nicknames to name but a few.
 Hereditary names, in some cultures, are considered intangible wealth and carry great responsibility and certain rights and have been described as being analogous to royal titles such as “The Duke of Edinburgh”.
 In many cultures, the birth name was just for that stage of life, and additional names were given to mark milestones, acts of bravery or feats of strength.
 None of the great heritage, symbolism or tradition associated with names was curated, recognized or respected during the renaming process.

 Traditional naming practices did not make sense to the Indian agents, charged with recording the names of all people living on reserves.
 The diversity of names and naming practices also made record-keeping difficult.
 While there was not a uniform approach adopted by all Indian agents to the renaming process, generally the agents assigned each man a Christian name and more often than not, a non-native surname.
-Women were given Christian names and assigned the surname of their father or husband.
+Women were given Christian names and assigned the surname of their fathers or husbands.

 The Indian agents on the west coast of Canada often used biblical names from different religious denominations, repeating them as they worked their way through their jurisdiction, which explains the frequency of unrelated families that share common last names.
 Or, they used their own names.
 As all agents were male, very few if any, female names were used.

 This is how the process would have unfolded: I would be asked my name, I would say “k’acksum nakwala”, and they would have written down “Bob Joseph”.
 Often I am asked if I am related to the Josephs from the Squamish First Nation, to which I usually reply “No, but I’m sure we had the same Indian agent”.